baiwenjia/personal_web/_pages/about.md

 social: true
 ---

-Wenjia is a lecturer jointly at Data Science Institute and Department of Medicine, Imperial College London.
-His research focuses on developing novel image computing and machine learning algorithms for medical image analysis and applying the algorithms to clinical research.
-Currently, he is actively involved in the UK Biobank Imaging Study and UK Digital Heart Project.
+Wenjia is a lecturer jointly at Data Science Institute and Department of Brain Sciences, Imperial College London.
+His research focuses on developing novel image computing and machine learning algorithms for medical image analysis and healthcare research.

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.